 When it comes to seasoning hummus, I tend to like garlicky and lemony.
 But it has to be in balance.
 This recipe calls for you to pulse the garlic (unpeeled) in lemon juice to make garlic infused juice.
 Pulse and then smash the cloves down in a strainer to extract as much liquid as possible.
 Also, it calls for cumin, which I love.
 I added more salt than the recipe called for, but you can change the amounts to cater to your preference.

-Zahav's Hummus With Curry Roasted Shrimp & Olives
+Zahav’s Hummus Recipe With Curry Shrimp & Olives

 - 1 cup dried chickpeas